-New Drupal and contrib project releases can contain not only bug fixes, new features and security fixes (please update as soon as possible in this case), but also performance improvements, so you should use the latest available versions and update regularly.
+New Drupal and contrib project releases can contain not only bug fixes, new features, and security fixes (please update as soon as possible in this case) but also performance improvements, so you should use the latest available versions and update regularly.

 Drupal core caching

-Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which the most of regular users are anonymous.
+Drupal core provides options to cache blocks (which should be enabled if possible) and also to cache whole pages for anonymous users which are very useful for content sites on which most regular users are anonymous.

-Drupal is used with many contrib modules, and it's important for them to utilize caching and provide their own caching, related configuration possibilities and related configuration.
+Drupal is used with many contrib modules, and it's important for them to utilize caching and provide their own caching, related configuration possibilities, and related configuration.

-A pages cache for anonymous users provided by the Drupal core requires a partial bootstrap to deliver the cache from Drupal.
-When it’s possible Varnish is a better option to cache pages for the anonymous users, it delivers the cache to users without even triggering Drupal.
+A page cache for anonymous users provided by the Drupal core requires a partial bootstrap to deliver the cache from Drupal.
+When it’s possible Varnish is a better option to cache pages for anonymous users, it delivers the cache to users without even triggering Drupal.
 In advanced usage, Varnish can be utilized to cache content for logged-in users as well.

-You'll need the Varnish module for an integration, and the Cache Expiration and the Purge additional modules are recommended for cache expiration and cleaning.
+You'll need the Varnish module for integration, and the Cache Expiration and the Purge additional modules are recommended for cache expiration and cleaning.
 Please see the module's documentation for configuration details.

 Varnish integration with Drupal may differ depending on hosting actually.
 For example, on Acquia you will not need the Varnish module, it just will not work.
 Note configuration code example: